Understanding Family Trusts: How They Can Protect and Grow Your Wealth

 Holding assets in a family trust can also assist in avoiding challenges to a Will since any assets held in the family trust will not form part of a deceased estate.
 Retaining assets within a family group can also be a motivator for holding assets in a trust, for example, a family farm.

-Trusts are often used in estate planning because they provide more certainty, by putting in place a structure that continues after the death of a benefactor or beneficiary.
+Trusts are often used in estate planning because they provide more certainty, by putting in place a structure that continues after death.

 DISADVANTAGES